joelowz/joelowz.github.io/_posts/2021-02-07-Twitter-geolocation.md

 This heuristic was implemented to help reduce the feature space and decrease our error rate; seen below by increasing the % of sorted features used.
 Where the error rate for development data flatlines around the 20% mark, 25% of the top features were utilised for modelling.
 ![image info](/img/twitter-geolocation-1.jpg)

-A favourite of the kaggle community is the Stacked Generalisation method, from David H.Wolpert.
+A favourite of the kaggle community is the Stacked Generalisation method, from David H. Wolpert.
 This is where we select base classifiers at Level 0, to make predictions on the data; where we then use the predictions as inputs to a new metaclassifer at Level 1.